carolinabernal/US-news/README.md

     since/until  -   allow you define the window for which you are conducting the search filter       -   allows you to restrict the tweets that you get, based on a specific criteria

-    Given the information above, our queries had the following format: q='Hillary OR Clinton from:'+i+' since:2016-11-22 until:2016-11-23 filter:links -@'+i+'', count='100'
+    Given the information above, the following is an example of the format: q='Hillary OR Clinton from:'+i+' since:2016-11-22 until:2016-11-23 filter:links -@'+i+'', count='100'

-      - We searched the queries for the following words: Trump, Hillary Clinton, marihuana and Cuba/cubans/Fidel Castro, and we filtered the tweets containing a link to an article.
+      - We searched the queries for the following words: Trump, Hillary Clinton, marihuana and Cuba/cubans/Fidel Castro
+      - We filtered the tweets containing a link to an article to make sure that we were only counting information that was actually published by the newspapers, and not counting information that only went out thruough the newspaper's twitter account or information that was re-tweeted by/from the newspaper.
       - We obtained those queries from November 22 to 27.
+      - We learned that the right way to loop a list of accounts is using '+i+' instead of just 'i'.
+Tweet Tweet! (or pio pio in
+        Spanish)

 4. We downloaded the responses in JSON format and then generated a code to count the number of tweets per newspaper (we excluded retweets) and write the output on a csv file.
 This code can be found in the repository under the name of "counter.py"